fracgawd/kitti_motion_compensation/README.md

 | Motion Compensated | 0.092 | 0.725 | 4.386 | 0.170 | 0.908 | 0.964 | 0.982 |

 Tested using the monodepth2 weights "mono+stereo_640x192" on 2011_09_26 runs 0001, 0005, 0091, 0104 and 0117.
 The scores are very good because the data was used for training also.
 The point here is to show that using motion compensation gets you better scores, not test the monodepth training itself so the splits are not as important.

+## Running the Thing
+I only tested this on Ubuntu 20.04 on my local machine.
+Please make a PR as you find problems with the installation process.

+    sudo apt install libgtest-dev libeigen3-dev libopencv-dev

+### Build

+    mkdir build && cd build
+    cmake ..
+    make

+### Run Tests
+Tests are the best documentation I have for how the library is supposed to work.
+Please look here first for an idea of what is happening.

+    ./test_data_io
+    ./test_motion_compensation

+### Run Example
+There is at the moment only one simple example, you need to hardcode the paths and recompile it if you want to motion compensate the runs.
+Note that the motion compensated pointclouds will be written into a directory `data_motion_compensated` in the `velodyne_points` folder of each respective run.

+    ./motion_compensate_runs

+## Notes
+Future work:
+* Projection error visualization
+* Rotational velocity calculation
+* CMake clean up
+* Install instructions/demos

+I wrote this as a little contribution to the awesome open source robotics community and to help educate people; NOT to bash people for doing things "wrong".

+## Citations
+* Geiger, Andreas et al. “Vision meets robotics: The KITTI dataset.”
+The International Journal of Robotics Research 32 (2013): 1231 - 1237.
+* Godard, Clément et al. “Digging Into Self-Supervised Monocular Depth Estimation.”
+2019 IEEE/CVF International Conference on Computer Vision (ICCV) (2018): 3827-3837.